fbpx

 I realized that it wasn’t a real gun that he fired at me.
 It was a cap gun.

-I was gripped by terror.
+Terror gripped me.
 My mind was tormented with visions of this incident.
 I grappled with reality.
 I was edgy, tired, and unhappy.
-It took a complete mental breakdown, months later, for me to get the help that I needed.
+It took a complete mental breakdown months later for me to get the help that I needed.

 The months that followed were some of the darkest times in my life.

-When I was pregnant with my girls, I had visions of a joyous childhood full of smiles, giggles, and magical whimsy.
+When I was pregnant with my girls, I envisioned a joyous childhood full of smiles, giggles, and magical whimsy.
 Yet here I was, a weepy mess, wracked with guilt because I was robbing my children of the happy childhood that I envisioned for them.

-Parenting books don’t cover the trials of life we may face and they rarely offer advice on how to care for your children while you’re mentally unstable.
-Click To Tweet
+Parenting books don’t cover the trials of life we may face, and they rarely offer advice on how to care for your children while you’re mentally unstable.
+Share on X

 I didn’t find a Pinterest pin of 5 Ways to Navigate Parenting While Suffering from PTSD.
-I was on uncharted territory, and it terrified me.
+I was in uncharted territory, and it terrified me.

 During exposure treatment, I was challenged to avoid looking back on the incident.
 Remembering the trauma escalated my emotions.

 All I could do was stay in the present.
-I looked at that picture of my workplace and told myself that it’s just a picture, I’m safe, and everything is okay.
+I looked at that picture of my workplace and told myself it was just a picture.
+I was safe, and everything was okay.

 After I had conquered the task of looking at photos of my workplace, I progressed to standing with my therapist on a sidewalk thirty-two blocks away from the site where the incident took place.
-The time spent in the exposure sessions were often 2-3 hours long and the therapy was emotionally draining.
+The time spent in the exposure sessions was often 2-3 hours long, and the therapy was emotionally draining.

-Sometimes I would walk only a few steps.
-My legs often felt weak and my breathing, shallow.
+Sometimes, I would walk only a few steps.
+My legs often felt weak, and my breathing was shallow.
 The therapist prompted me to talk about what I was thinking so that I wouldn’t get caught in the trappings of my mind.
 She would coax me to use breathing techniques and to focus on the task at hand.

 The progress was painstakingly slow.
-If I was able to walk five blocks closer to work, we would celebrate.
+If I could walk five blocks closer to work, we would celebrate.
 There were hugs, pats on the back, and sometimes, baked goods or ice cream.
 Each achievement was acknowledged and celebrated because every accomplishment brought me closer to wholeness.

-It was the most trying time of my life, but it was also a period when I went through tremendous growth as a person and as a parent.
+It was the most trying time of my life, but it was also a period when I went through tremendous growth as a person and parent.

 Lessons Learned From Post Traumatic Stress Disorder